er-hiba/Learn2Code/README.md

 ## Projects Included

-### Next_Ten
-``Description`` This program takes a user input, which is a number, and then prints the next ten numbers starting from that input using a for loop.
-It also includes additional examples of alternative loop structures, such as while and do-while loops, as commented sections.

-``Files`` The file that contains the code for this project is next_ten.py
-You can find it in the directory Next_Ten

 ### Limited_Harmonic_Sum
 ``Description`` This program calculates and displays the sum of the harmonic series up to the "n-th" term.
 The harmonic series is defined as 1/1 + 1/2 + 1/3 + ... + 1/n.